Menu

 A ship sails 20 km on a bearing of 065°, then 15 km on a bearing of 150°.
 Find the direct distance from the starting point.

-Draw a diagram with North lines at each turning point.
+Draw a diagram with a North line at the turning point.
+The two legs make bearings 065° and 150°.

 Cosine rule: \( d^2 = 20^2 + 15^2 - 2(20)(15) \) cos 95°